Tech-at-DU/INT-1.2-AND-INT-2.2-Winter-Intensive/README.md

 ## Product Requirements

-1. **Juniors: You will work solo on your project - not with a partner.** This allows you to gain full stack experience instead of just using skills you are comfortable with.
-You’ll work on a team project again for Term 3 SPD and the Spring Intensive.
+1. **Juniors: You will work solo (or in a group of two) on your project.** This allows you to gain full stack experience instead of just using skills you are comfortable with.
 You must fill out the [Junior Intensive Proposal Document](https://make.sc/junior-int-proposal).
 You can reference [this example](https://make.sc/junior-int-proposal-example) to see how to fill out the document. **You can continue to work on a project from SPD 1.2 or fall intensive but must significantly extend it as noted in the proposal.**
 1. **Seniors: You can work on an old or new project** Seniors must fill out the [Senior Intensive Proposal Document](https://make.sc/senior-int-proposal) to scope their project.
 1. See daily work deliverables for the intensive on the Schedule below

 ## Support

-Office Hours with TAs, Instructors, Industry Contacts - see calendar for times & locations
+Office Hours with TAs, Instructors and peers  - see calendar for times & locations

 ## Schedule

 **Note:** View the college calendar for the most up to date changes.

-**Course Dates:** Monday, January 6 – Friday, January 10 (5 days)
+**Course Dates:** Wednesday, January 6 – Tuesday, January 12 (7 days)

 **Class Times:**
-Attendance is required from 9:30 to 5:30 every day including the following sessions:
+Attendance is required from 9:30 to 5:30 every day.
-- Intensive Classes
-- Daily Structured Lab Time

 **[List of Winter Intensive Deliverables](https://docs.google.com/spreadsheets/d/1Hb2Aysl4dtjrcBzkttLuZOBwduV6Rh8F9OMyn-o65Jk/edit#gid=0)**